ckoparkar/rrb-vector/README.md

 just be implemented using the new and improved `concat`.

-The branching factor is global constant (default: 4).
+The branching factor `m` is global constant (default: 4).
 Here's a list of vector operations this supports: